 But we love to give you options.
 Google Cloud Platform offers you a full spectrum for running your containers.
 From fully managed platform-as-a-service with Google App Engine Flexible Environment to cluster management with Kubernetes Engine to roll-it-yourself infrastructure on world-class price-to-performance Google Compute Engine, you can find your ideal solution for running containers on Google Cloud Platform.

 It doesn’t stop there.
 Google Cloud Platform provides the tools you need to use containers from development to production.
-Container Builder and Container Registry provide Docker image storage and management, backed by both Google’s high security standards and world-class network.
+Cloud Build and Container Registry provide Docker image storage and management, backed by both Google’s high security standards and world-class network.
 Google’s Container-Optimized OS provides a lightweight, highly secure operating system that comes with the Docker and Kubernetes runtimes pre-installed.
 All your container management can take place on GCP.

 “ A decade’s worth of experience building container management systems has taught us much, and we have embedded many of those lessons into Kubernetes, Google’s most recent container management system.
 Its goals are to build on the capabilities of containers to provide significant gains in programmer productivity and ease of both manual and automated system management.”— Google, Inc